On this page

 Hold a project planning meeting with all team members who’re supposed to be a part of the project.
 You can go over all the tasks you need to perform to deliver a project successfully.
 You can also encourage people to come up with their opinions on how you can manage the project more effectively.

 Set start and finish dates, and set time estimates for different tasks.
 Prioritize tasks in order of importance, in the order you want them to finish first to hit deadlines.
+A resource management software can help you plan and measure the workload of your team.

 Get started with these surefire tips for a successful marketing project